- How to Engage Your Presentation Audience - Without PowerPoint

 If you're wanting to make a much better presentation than PowerPoint—or Prezi—could ever allow, though, these tools are perfect.
 They'll let you put together a hand-drawn animated video in minutes, ready to show off your ideas better than bullet points ever could.
 Here's the best apps for that:

-Beyond just the animated graphics, GoAnimate supports audio, too.
-You can give your characters dialog, uploading your own voice recordings—or outsourcing to professional voice actors—and those characters will automatically get built-in lip sync animations.
-But more than just the spoken word, GoAnimate offers a library of both music and sound effects, helping your animation really come to life.
-Once things are finished, you have a wide array of one-click export options to various social networks.
+Beyond just the animated graphics, Vyond supports audio, too.
+You can give your characters dialog, uploading your own voice recordings—or outsourcing to professional voice actors.
+And those characters will automatically get built-in lip sync animations.
+But more than just the spoken word, Vyond offers a library of both music and sound effects, helping your animation really come to life.
+Once things are finished, you've got a wide array of one-click export options to various social networks.
 Or if you'd prefer, you can download an HD video file for use wherever you like.

 The app is very polished.
 If you're wanting to quickly make animated videos, it's a great option.
-All in all, GoAnimate's vast catalog of built-in customizable graphics, audio support with lip sync animations, makes it a great PowerPoint Alternative if you want to animate your next presentation.
+All in all, Vyond's vast catalog of built-in customizable graphics and audio support with lip sync animations makes it a great PowerPoint Alternative if you want to animate your next presentation.

 VideoScribe - Creative PowerPoint Alternative